 I’ll get into the nitty-gritty of this formula later on.

-Now, apart from acquiring more customers, startup marketing does something else: It makes your company attractive to investors.
+Apart from acquiring more customers, startup marketing does something else: it makes your company attractive to investors.
 If your company is bootstrapped, and you’ve been hoping to raise seed or Series A funding, initial marketing can help you raise venture capital funding.
 The reason is that these efforts signal to potential investors your product is worth investing in.